 There's a lot of bad advice floating around.
 Click each one to get the actual truth.

-You don't have to do all of this.
 Pick one thing and actually do it this week.